atefAkl/craftmen/README.md

 # craftmen
-craftmen is a simple application helps people to find each other craftmen is a simple tool to hire og get hired
+craftmen is a simple application helps people to find each other. craftmen is a simple tool to hire og get hired.